LucasD1az/alignment-gap-reproducibility/README.md

 ### Correlation audit files

-Figure 2 writes the complete matrices used by the original `export_three_layer_correlations` workflow to `results/figure_2/data/`: intra-layer rho/p matrices and inter-layer rho, p, lag, sample-size, selection-source, and all-pair link tables.
+Figure 2 writes the complete matrices to `results/figure_2/data/`: intra-layer rho/p matrices and inter-layer rho, p, lag, sample-size, selection-source, and all-pair link tables.
 The matching-topic link files are the filtered inputs used for the plotted arrows.